Improving Mind/Body Health and Functioning With Integrative Exercise

 Open to people ages 18-75

 - Meet criteria for PTSD of at least 3 months duration, OR have some symptoms of PTSD with a current CAPS score of 23 or higher, as indexed by the Clinician Administered PTSD Scale for DSM-5 (CAPS-5)

 You CAN'T join if...

-- Lifetime history of any psychiatric disorder with psychotic features:
+- Lifetime history of any psychiatric disorder with psychotic features in the past 5 years:

 - bipolar disorder

 - meet criteria for severe drug or alcohol use disorder within the past year as assessed by the Structured Clinical Interview for DSM-5

 - Prominent suicidal or homicidal ideation